vuesion/packages/packages/service/README.md

 # `@vuesion/service`

-> This service includes tasks and tools that are used by the [vuesion](https://github.com/vuesion/vuesion)
+> This service includes tasks and tools that are used by the [vuesion project](https://github.com/vuesion/vuesion)

 # Installation